 - Satisfactory completion of Educational Leadership and Director of Instruction Program coursework, associated experiences, and artifacts (including portfolio)

-- Successful completion of at least three years of teaching at the PK-12 level
+- Completion of DPI employment verification form documenting at least three years of teaching at the K-12 level

 The Minnesota Board of School Administrators requires 30 credits beyond the master's degree for Principal licensure; therefore, those seeking Minnesota licensure must take a minimum of two additional elective credits.
 Learners should work with their advisor to identify eligible electives.